A 4:1 (H:V) slope has what grade and slope angle?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

-To find the grade and slope angle of a 4:1 horizontal to vertical ratio slope, it is essential to understand the definitions involved.
-The ratio of 4:1 indicates that for every 4 horizontal units traveled, the slope rises 1 vertical unit.
+To determine the grade and slope angle of a 4:1 (H:V) slope, it's important to understand what the ratio represents.
+The ratio indicates that for every 4 horizontal units (H), there is a rise of 1 vertical unit (V).

-Next, to find the slope angle, we can use basic trigonometric calculations.
-The tangent of the angle can be defined as the vertical rise over the horizontal run:
+Next, to find the slope angle, we use the tangent function, which is defined as the ratio of the vertical rise to the horizontal run:

-To find the angle, we take the arctangent (inverse tangent) of the rise/run:
+To find the angle, we can take the arctangent (inverse tangent) of 1/4:

 Subscribe